 It’s like they say, “don’t bet the farm unless you can afford to lose the farm.”

 Buying Gold for Security and Stability

-The reasoning is that, from a historical perspective, gold prices tend to move independently and often contrary to movements in the price of other assets.
+From a historical perspective, gold prices tend to move independently and often contrary to movements in the price of other assets.
 Therefore if the value of all your shares, property and other investments goes down, the expectation is that the price of gold will not move the same way and may well rise to offset some of your losses.
 Furthermore, physical gold in your possession has no counterparty risk (unlike savings stored in the account of a bank that may fail, or shares in a company that could go into liquidation), and is therefore viewed as even safer in the event of extreme economic stress.
-In Germany, investors consider gold as a better investment to protect their wealth than bank saving accounts.

 For this reason, it has been considered a ‘safe’ investment strategy to commit some of your portfolio to gold because its value may increase in the kind of economic climate that would see your other investments losing value.
 In this model, you aren’t investing in gold to increase your portfolio’s value, but to guard against sudden losses of value elsewhere in the portfolio.
 Various models and analyses have proven this to enhance long term returns for investors compared to a portfolio that does not include gold.